 - Monitoring and review

-- The Chief Information Security Officer monitors the implementation of this policy and reviews its contents for relevance and accuracy at least every two years.
+- The Chief Information Security Officer monitors the implementation of this policy, regularly reviews its contents to ensure relevance and accuracy, and updates it as needed.